ramonskie/jellyfin-plugin-prunarr-bridge/API.md

-# Jellyfin Prunarr Bridge Plugin - API Documentation
+# Jellyfin OxiCleanarr Bridge Plugin - API Documentation

 ## Overview

-The Jellyfin Prunarr Bridge Plugin provides a minimal, focused API for managing symlinks.
+The Jellyfin OxiCleanarr Bridge Plugin provides a minimal, focused API for managing symlinks.
 The plugin is **completely stateless and configuration-free** - all paths are provided via API requests.

 ## Design Philosophy